salrashid123/salrashid123.github.io/cloud_trace/README.md

 - Run App
 ```
-$ go run src/main.go
+$ go run main.go
 ```

-0 Access your app at these two endpoints
+Access your app at these two endpoints
 - http://localhost:8080/
   - Endpoint just displays the environment variables
   - Opencensus handlers are invoked to track the latency measures